kelly-ry4n/electrokit/README.md

 - How will the piezoelectric sensor be put inside the pad?
 - What will hold the drums up?
 (Do we have a frame?)
 - How will the hihat pedal work, if we get it to at all?
+- Will we have a kick pedal too?
 - Will there be any delay?
 - What's the deal with note velocity? (hitting the pad harder or softer won't change the volume output)